-- Using the remote control (if available) - 2.
+- Using the remote control - Press So on the remote control and press So repeatedly or ▲/▼ to select a Timer Period - 2.
 Press Enter or wait for 3 seconds to activate the timer. - 3.
 To display the Presentation Timer page, select Advanced. - · Using the OSD menu - 1.
-Go to the BASIC > Presentation Timer menu. - 2.
-Press Enter to display the Presentation Timer page. - 3.
-Highlight Timer Period and decide the time period by pressing ◀/▶.
-The length of time can be set from 1 to 5 minutes in 1-minute increments and 5 to 240 minutes in 5-minute increments.
+Go to the BASIC > Presentation Timer menu. - Press Enter to display the Presentation Timer page.